EARTHQUAKE Part Two

 In general, it’s safer to stay inside the house during an earthquake rather than rush outside.
 Here’s why:

-• Protection from falling debris: Staying inside the house provides protection from falling debris, such as bricks, roof tiles, and glass that can cause injury.
+• Protection from falling debris: Staying inside the house protects from falling debris, such as bricks, roof tiles, and glass that can cause injury.

 • Reduced risk of injury from falling: The shaking from an earthquake can make it difficult to maintain balance, increasing the risk of falling and injury.
 Staying inside the house reduces this risk.